 What was this movie?
 Was it a horror?
 Film Noir?
 Fantasy?
 Couple its messy vision with an awfully predictable set of twists provided by the casting of ‘bad guy actors’ as ‘good guys’ and unreasonable differences between the CGI monster changes and the monster suit, and you have an awful movie.

 Starring: Guy Pearce; Mark Addy; Jeremy Irons; Samantha Mumba.

 Brought to us by: Warner Bros; Dreamworks SKG.

-This HG Wells masterpiece was brought back forthe 21st century by Dreamworks and Warner Bros, resulting in more of an Indiana Jones knock off than the timeless classic (pardon the pun) that the original was.
-Casting an almost unknown pop star as the lead antagonists ‘best friend’ was also questionable.
-This picture should never have been made, plain and simple.
+This HG Wells masterpiece was brought back for the 21st century by Dreamworks and Warner Bros, resulting in more of an Indiana Jones knock-off than the timeless classic (pardon the pun) that the original was.
+Casting an almost unknown pop star as the lead antagonist’s ‘best friend’ was also questionable.
+This film should never have been made.

 2. Planet of the Apes (2001)

 Starring: Mark Wahlberg; Helena Bonham Carter; Tim Roth; Michael Clarke Duncan; Paul Giamatti.

 Brought to us by: Tim Burton Productions; Twentieth Century Fox.